moshelando/gotten_to_the_point/md/biology/chapter5b.md

 - **Anabolic Reaction:** Smaller molecules bond to form larger molecules
 - **Catabolic Reaction:** Larger molecules decompose to smaller molecules

 **Reaction Pathway**: There may be one or more **transition states** between the reactants and products.
-The total path of reactants, transition states, and products is the reaction pathway.
+The sequence of reactants, transition states, and products is the reaction pathway.

 ### Energy of Chemical Reactions

 **Endothermic reaction:** Reaction where the products have more energy than the reactants.
 - The chemical system absorbs energy from its surroundings.

 **Exothermic reaction:** Reaction where the products have less energy than the reactants.
 - The chemical system releases energy to its surroundings.